robinmattern/FRDocs_dev01-robin/FRApps/fr020000_Clone-FR-Apps.md

 ![FRApps-Clone-03](assets/images/clone/fr0103-FRApps-Clone-03-04a.png "FRApps-Clone-03")

-- 4.3.
+- 4.4.
 Change your remote to your personal github.

-- 4.4.
+- 4.5.
 Use Notepad to change your=github-hostname below to your host. e.g. github-btg
  (Your github host is found in the config file in the .ssh folder)

 ![FRApps-Clone-03](assets/images/clone/fr0103-FRApps-Clone-03-05.png "FRApps-Clone-03")

-- 4.5. then, change your-github-name below to your github name. e.g brucetroutman-gmail
+- 4,6. then, change your-github-name below to your github name. e.g brucetroutman-gmail6
 ![FRApps-Clone-03](assets/images/clone/fr0103-FRApps-Clone-03-06.png "FRApps-Clone-03")

 ```